Aber i Aber

 In Aberarth, Community Music Wales worked with members of the DYMA NI group for young adults with disabilities, to create a vibrant, multi-arts project.
 Led by CMW tutor and creative movement facilitator Alexander Holloway, the project combined visual art, free-form dance, music-making, and storytelling inspired by local myths.
 The project provided diverse opportunities for creative self-expression and cultural exploration.
 Designed to build confidence, independence, and physical well-being, sessions were responsive to individual needs through ongoing feedback.
 Participants developed new artistic skills, strengthened social bonds, and thrived in a safe and inclusive environment that encouraged collaboration, imagination, and personal growth.

-Fel rhan o'n prosiect yn Aber i Aber yn Aberarth, bu Cerdd Gymunedol Cymru yn gweithio gydag aelodau o grŵp DYMA NI ar gyfer oedolion ifanc ag anableddau, i greu prosiect bywiog, aml-gelfyddydau.
-Dan arweiniad tiwtor CMW a hwylusydd symudiad creadigol Alexander Holloway, cyfunodd y prosiect gelf weledol, dawns rhydd, creu cerddoriaeth, ac adrodd straeon wedi'u hysbrydoli gan fythau lleol.
+Yn Aberarth, bu Cerdd Gymunedol Cymru yn gweithio gydag aelodau o grŵp DYMA NI ar gyfer oedolion ifanc ag anableddau, i greu prosiect bywiog, aml-gelfyddydau.
+Dan arweiniad tiwtor CGC a hwylusydd symudiad creadigol Alexander Holloway, cyfunodd y prosiect gelf weledol, dawns rhydd, creu cerddoriaeth, ac adrodd straeon wedi'u hysbrydoli gan fytholeg leol.
 Darparodd y prosiect gyfleoedd amrywiol ar gyfer hunanfynegiant creadigol ac archwilio diwylliannol.
-Wedi'u cynllunio i feithrin hyder, annibyniaeth a lles corfforol, roedd y sesiynau'n ymatebol i anghenion unigol trwy adborth parhaus.
-Datblygodd y cyfranogwyr sgiliau artistig newydd, cryfhaodd nhw fondiau cymdeithasol, a ffynnu mewn amgylchedd diogel a chynhwysol a oedd yn annog cydweithio, dychymyg a thwf personol.
+Wedi'u cynllunio i feithrin hyder, annibyniaeth, a lles corfforol, roedd y sesiynau'n ymatebol i anghenion unigol trwy adborth parhaus.
+Datblygodd y cyfranogwyr sgiliau artistig newydd, cryfhawyd cysylltiadau cymdeithasol, mewn amgylchedd diogel a chynhwysol a oedd yn annog cydweithio, dychymyg, a thwf personol.

 ….